-In the late 1930s sociologist Kenneth B. Clark and his wife and collaborator, Mamie Phipps Clark, began to study the self-image of black children.
+In the late 1930s psychologist and educator Kenneth B. Clark and his wife and collaborator, Mamie Phipps Clark, began to study the self-image of black children.
 The Clarks were among the first to describe the “harm and benefit” thesis in the area of civil rights and desegregation law.
 Attorney Thurgood Marshall and the National Association for the Advancement of Colored People (NAACP) legal team used the Clark’s social science studies known as the “doll tests” in numerous legal challenges to the Jim Crow system of segregation.

 Kenneth Bancroft Clark was born to Miriam Hanson Clark and Arthur Bancroft Clark in the Panama Canal Zone, on July 24, 1914.
 The Clarks, originally from the West Indies, had come to the Canal Zone to work for one of the largest employers in the region, the United Fruit Company.
 Desperately wanting to give her children a chance for an education, Miriam separated from her husband and moved to Harlem, New York so that Kenneth and his younger sister Beulah could be educated in the United States.
 Arthur stayed behind believing that discrimination in the United States would hinder his obtaining a position comparable to his job at United Fruit.
 Kenneth Clark graduated from George Washington High School in 1931 and received bachelor and master degrees from Howard University in Washington, D.C.
 1935 and 1936, respectively.
 Clark then enrolled at Columbia University and in 1940, became the first African American to earn the doctorate in psychology at the University.